Data Maintenance and Cleanup

 If you have cronjobs that run very frequently (for example, every few minutes), you should schedule the log file cleanup even more frequently.
 Running the cleanup more frequently avoids building up too many log files that need to be deleted.

 SAP Commerce Cloud uses Cronjob Histories to track the progress of cronjobs.
 Similar to cronjob logs, they can accumulate quickly for frequently running jobs.
-Unlike logs, there is no cleanup for them available out-of-the-box.
-This is why a new retention rule is necessary, such as the one defined in the following ImpEx script:

 Every ImpEx import or export generates at least one ImpexMedia.
 These media stay in the system, the platform does not delete them when it deletes the ImpEx jobs they belonged to (ImpEx media can potentially be re-used for other ImpEx jobs, but that's rarely ever the case).
 To set up a retention job for Media, use the following sample ImpEx script: